solana-foundation/developer-content/CONTRIBUTING.md

 ### Prose

-The guidelines below are consistent with Solana Foundation Style (if you work at Solana Foundation, see Notion), and [TERMINOLOGY](https://github.com/solana-foundation/developer-content/blob/main/docs/terminology.md), to ensure consistency with other content on solana.com.
+The guidelines below are consistent with Solana Foundation Style Guide, and [TERMINOLOGY](https://github.com/solana-foundation/developer-content/blob/main/docs/terminology.md), to ensure consistency with other content on solana.com.
 There are also a few additional items aimed at technical documents.